-Prayer song in Kendriya Vidyalayas promoting Hinduism?
+Prayer sung in Kendriya Vidyalayas promoting Hinduism?
 SC to examine

-New Delhi: The Supreme Court on Wednesday decided to examine whether the Hindi prayer song sung in Kendriya Vidyalaya schools propagates Hinduism and violates the Constitution.
+New Delhi: The Supreme Court on Wednesday decided to examine whether the Hindi prayer sung in Kendriya Vidyalaya schools propagates Hinduism and violates the Constitution.

 "It is a serious constitutional issue," the court was quoted as saying by NDTV.

-The court was acting on a petition which argued that the Hindi prayer song sung in the morning assembly propagated a particular religion and that it was in violation of the Constitution.
+The court was acting on a petition which argued that the Hindi prayer sung in the morning assembly propagated a particular religion and that it was in violation of the Constitution.

 The petiton was filed by a lawyer whose children also studied in Kendriya Vidyalaya.